geometric-intelligence/ece594n/hw-geomviz/README.md

 - Submit your work as a [Pull Request (PR)](https://opensource.com/article/19/7/create-pull-request-github) to the Geomstats GitHub repository.
 - You can submit code to your PR (i.e., modify your PR) anytime until the deadline.
 - Your code should pass the GitHub Action tests: it will automatically verify that your code runs.
+- Your code will receive a code review.
+Address the review, and resubmit.

 ## Information about Code Structure